pachyderm/pachyderm/doc/docs/master/how-tos/ci-cd-integration.md

 * Flexibility in tagging Docker images, such as specifying a custom name and tag or using the commit SHA for tagging.

 The following diagram demonstrates automated Pachyderm development workflow:

 ![Developer Workflow](../assets/images/d_developer_workflow102.svg)

+## CI Workflow

-The automated developer workflow includes the following steps:
+The CI workflow includes the following steps:

 1. A new commit triggers a Git hook.